Posts

 Constantine & Naissus

 A couple of centuries after Christ, Constantine was a very popular name.
 Especially among soldiers in the Roman and Byzantine empires, along with Greeks during their Macedonian age.
 Within Latin, Cōnstantīnus, and Greek, Κωνσταντῖνος (Kōnstantînos), the name literally means the one who's constant and steadfast, especially within military properties related to strength and stamina.
 In those times the land of my current location was called Moesia Superior, with the city of Naissus in the role of its main trade center and biggest military outpost for the Roman army.
 Today's name of the city is "Niš", the largest city of southern Serbia and also the city where I was born and where I have lived ever since.
-The Serbian usage of the name is "Konstantin", and even though it is not related to the the military anymore, the name is fairly popular nowadays among young Serbians.
+The Serbian usage of the name is "Konstantin", and even though it is not related to the military anymore, the name is fairly popular nowadays among young Serbians.
 It was third on my list when my son was born simply because I really like names with strong inner "adjectivity" and history as well, but in our case my son's name, Viktor, won six years ago in the photo finish.
 If I had another son, his name would probably be Konstantin (Constantine) or Filip (Philip), but now it is certain that this will stay in my wish list only.

 Constantine the Great*